What year did you graduate from high school?

 What are the benefits of the path you took?

 A huge benefit of the route I took is, if you go through Officer Candidate School to commission instead of doing ROTC or West Point, [you] have to do basic training first.
-You are surrounded by enlisted personnel who you will later be in charge of or you go to ROTC, your pathway to the Army, you don’t get that experience with enlisted soldiers.
+You are surrounded by enlisted personnel who you will later be in charge of.
 For me, being surrounded by all the guys that I would someday be in charge of was a very formative experience.
 Just letting me see what they go through, and it helped me be a more empathetic leader of enlisted soldiers.

 How did your leadership build as you went into new positions?